micheles/micheles.github.io/_posts/2014-06-15-the-numbers-for-japan.md

 with the refactoring that I have already done with a hard out-of-memory
 issue: but I am an optimist.
 These things never work at the first attempt.
 The secret is to keep trying.

+PS: the astute reader will notice that the numbers do not add up: I said that the dominant factor was the saving time, but even if I reduce that to zero, I wrote that I hope to reduce the total computation time only of a half: then, where is spent the other half of the time?

+Some of the time is spent in reading the source model and storing the sites, but that is fast, under one minute.
+A lot of the time is spent in data transfer, first sending the sources to the workers so that the ruptures can be computed (700 MB of data are transferred).
+When the ruptures have been computed, they are sent back to the controller node, that sends them again to the workers (this round trip is necessary since without it it would extremely difficul to produce homogeneous tasks).
+That takes some time, since ~2900 MB of data must be transferred.
+The phase where the ruptures are computed takes more or less 8 minutes in total.
+The phase where the ground motion fields are computed takes 31 minutes.
+One must also take in account that not all tasks are equal and that the system has to wait for the slowest task.